Ming-Flash-Omni: A Sparse, Unified Architecture for Multimodal Perception and Generation: Introduction

 These architectural innovations empower \modelflash{} to deliver exceptional cross-modal performance in both comprehension and generation tasks.
-Specifically, in the image perception task, \modelflash{} attained performance comparable to that of Qwen3-Omni~\citep{xu2025qwen3}. \modelflash{} also delivers superior performance in end-to-end speech understanding and generation.
-For instance, it achieves SOTA on all 12 metrics on ContextASR-Bench.
+Specifically, in image perception, \modelflash{} attains performance comparable to that of Gemini 2.5 Pro~\citep{comanici2025gemini25}; in image generation, it supports generative semantic segmentation and fine-grained controllable synthesis with strong identity preservation and high-fidelity in-image text rendering; and in speech, it achieves state-of-the-art end-to-end understanding and generation capabilities.

 The remainder of this paper is organized as follows.
 Section 2 presents the detailed architecture of \modelflash{}.
 Sections 3 describes the pretraining and post-training datasets.
 Section 4 reports the evaluation results and compare \modelflash{} with recent multimodal models.
 Sections 5 is conclusion.